Yosemite in April - The Best Time to Visit the Valley

 April is a beautiful time to visit Yosemite National Park, with spring in full swing and the park coming back to life after winter.
 However, the weather can be unpredictable, with some days being sunny and warm, while others may be cool and rainy.

-The average temperature in Yosemite in April is around 60°F during the day and 35°F at night.
+The average temperature in Yosemite in April is around 64°F during the day and 35°F at night.
 It's important to bring warm clothing and layers, as well as rain gear, just in case.
+Yosemite sees about 6 days of rain in April.

 What are the Downsides to visiting in April?